microsoft/Windows-AppConsult-PWALab/Manual/README.md

       });
     ```

     We subscribe to the **fetch** event, which is triggered every time the browser performs a HTTP request against the server.
 Thanks to the **event.respondWith()** function we intercept the operation.
 This way, the browser won't try to handle it, but it will be up to us to do it.
-However, in this case we are behaving like the browser, so we simply invoke the **fetch()** method passing, as parameter, the original request.
+However, in this case we are behaving like the browser ; so we simply invoke the **fetch()** method passing, as parameter, the original request.
 This way, it will simply be forwarded to the server.

 4. Now expand the **js** folder in the Explorer panel and press again the **New file** button.
 Name it **sb-pwa.js**.
 This is the file where we're going to implement all the logic to register the service worker.
 5. Copy and paste the following code snippet:

     ```javascript
     if (navigator.serviceWorker.controller) {
-      console.log('[PWA Builder] active service worker found, no need to register');
+      console.log('[PWA Builder] Active service worker found, no need to register');
     } else {
       //Register the ServiceWorker
       navigator.serviceWorker.register('sw.js', {
         scope: './'
       }).then(function(reg) {
-        console.log('Service worker has been registered for scope:'+ reg.scope);
+        console.log('[PWA Builder] Service worker has been registered for scope: '+ reg.scope);
       });
     }
     ```